 Sexually transmitted infections (STIs) are very common for any sexually active person.
 In most cases, they're easily treated and don’t cause complications.
-However, if left untreated, they can cause long-term complications… including infertility in some cases.
+However, if left untreated, they can cause long-term complications, including infertility.
 So, can chlamydia cause infertility?

-Chlamydia is the most common STI in the US and worldwide.
-Most of the time, it doesn't cause any symptoms, which is why it's dubbed a "silent" infection — research indicates around 70% of people with chlamydia won’t have any symptoms
+Chlamydia is the most common sexually transmitted infection in the U.S. and worldwide.
+Most of the time it's an asymptomatic infection, which is why it's dubbed a "silent" infection — research indicates around 70% of people with chlamydia won’t show any signs.

 It's always better to get tested and treated as soon as possible, as untreated chlamydia can lead to severe complications such as chronic pelvic pain, ectopic pregnancy (a pregnancy outside the uterus), and even infertility.
 Chlamydia and gonorrhea are among the most common causes of infertility.
 Keep scrolling to learn more about the link between chlamydia and infertility.